GAM-team/GAM/wiki/Users-Gmail-Messages-Threads.md

  &()"|{}/
 ```

-By default, Gam fetches only `max_to_process` matching messages from Google and then displays them.
+By default, Gam fetches only `max_to_process <Number>` matching messages from Google and then displays them.
-To see how many messages actually match, specify `notquick` and all matching messages will be fetched; only `max_to_process` of them will be displayed.
+To see how many messages actually match, specify `notquick` and all matching messages will be fetched; only `max_to_process <Number>` of them will be displayed.

 ### Difference between `From` and `Sender` headers
 The `From` header specifies the author of the message, that is,